 I am particularly interested in the memories and lives of Amerasians (people of mixed-Asian mothers and American occupying and/or military and civilian father-soldiers and administration as well as the children of African-American occupying women soldiers and Japanese fathers of the same eras) and mixed-race people across the Pacific and the diaspora, hoping that the study of a Pan-Amerasian-ness and mixedness is taken seriously, not as some special identity, but as a lens that opens liberatory possibilities for better lives for all people.

 In addition, I am focused on the ideas of “Blackness” and “Asian-ness” and “Islander-ness” in contrast to white supremacist colonial enterprises that mark the identities and power-structures that form nation-states and what they do to the hierarchies and policies related to racism, sexism, colorism, homophobia and heterosexism, and classism.
 “Belonging” seems to be the crux, the boundary-maker, and power-distributor in the formations of global politics, identity-formation, and communal relations of power and survival.

-My first book: Dream of the Water Children: Memory and Mourning in the Black Pacific, will be published by 2Leaf Press (New York) in November 2017.
+My first book: Dream of the Water Children: Memory and Mourning in the Black Pacific, will be published by 2Leaf Press (New York) in Spring 2018 (new release date).